Things to see & do

 Dinosaur Stampede at Lark Quarry

 Glimpse the drama of a dinosaur stampede some 95 million years ago at Lark Quarry Conservation Park.
 As herds of small two-legged dinosaurs came to drink at the lake, a huge meat-eating theropod approached and then charged the group.
 On your interpretive tour, you’ll see evidence of some 3030 fossilised footprints left as evidence of this chaotic event.
-Come and hear this amazing story.
+Make sure you don’t miss out on this captivating story of prehistoric times.